JunkyDeLuxe/angular4-starter/README.md

-# angular v4 with Webpack 2+
+# Angular v4 with Webpack 2+

-A complete, yet simple, starter for Angular 2 using Webpack works with JWT Including a login, about, commons header and footer components in order to create a generic skeleton
+A complete, yet simple, starter for Angular 2 using Webpack works with JWT Including a login, about, 404, commons header and footer components in order to create a generic skeleton

 1/
 ```